usefulalgorithm/usefulalgorithm/README.md

 - _Collide_, by Leif
 - _The Ultimate '80s Medley #2_, by Martin Miller
 - _TIMESOFPERIL_, by Sleep Sinatra
-- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
 - _End of the Middle_, by Richard Dawson
 - _Hometown Girl_, by U.e., Ulla
-- _Stardust_, by Danny Brown
+- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle

 </details>